 1. Definition of the heat transfer by radiation

-How does it feel if you wear black clothes on a hot day or when you are exercising during the day?
+How does it feel if you wear black clothes on a hot day, or when are you exercising during the day?
 Compare with when you wear white clothes?
 If you wear black clothes during the day, then you feel hot.
 Why is that?
 The distance between the sun and the earth in the morning is almost the same as the distance between the sun and the earth during the day and evening.
 Then why are the mornings and evenings cooler, hotter during the day?
 The answers to these questions are related to heat transfer by radiation.

 Heat transfer by radiation is heat transfer in the form of electromagnetic waves.
 Examples of heat transfer by radiation are the warmth of your body when you are near a furnace and heat transfer from the sun to the earth.
 The sun has a higher temperature (around 6000 Kelvin), while the earth has a lower temperature.
 The temperature difference between the sun and the earth causes heat to move from the sun (higher temperature) to the earth (lower temperature).
-If heat transfer from the sun to the earth requires an intermediary or medium, as heat transfer by conduction and convection, heat cannot arrive on earth; heat must pass through a vacuum (or almost empty).
+If heat transfer from the sun to the earth requires an intermediary or medium, as heat transfer by conduction and convection, heat cannot arrive at earth; heat must pass through a vacuum (or almost empty).
 If there is no heat from the sun, life on earth will never exist because life requires energy from the sun.

 Another example of heat transfer by radiation is the heat felt when we are near a flame.
 The heat we feel is not caused by overheated air due to a flame.
 As previously explained, hot air will expand so that the density decreases.
 As a result, the air with reduced density moves vertically upwards, not moving horizontally towards us.
 Our body feels warm or hot when it is near the flame because heat moves by way of radiation from the flame (higher temperature) to our body (lower temperature).